c2is/basicControls/README.md

 basicControls
 =============

-Some behat features to launch very basic controls against a website
+Some behat features to launch very basic controls against a website using Goutte headless browser

 #Installation